Chihuly Desert Glass Sculptures at the Phoenix Botanical Gardens

 Floating Glass Chihuly Sculptures

 More by this Author

 There are many attractions in Northern Arizona, so it is hard to choose the sites to see.
 The Museum of Northern Az is not to miss!
 Of the many Az tourist attractions, this one may not be at the top of the list, but...

-The Superstition Mountains in Arizona are but one attraction that the east-central portion of Arizona afford.
-Though Arizona is known for gold mining and the reported adventures of Jacob Waltz, the Lost Dutchman, there...
+The Superstition Mountains in Arizona are one attraction that the east-central portion of Arizona affords.
+Arizona is known for majestic scenery, lost gold, and the Tonto National Forest attractions.